|Module title||Introduction To Spatial Decision Support Systems|

 Pre-requisites in terms of knowledge, skills and social competences (where relevant)

-Students taking the course should be comfortable with basic data analytics.
+Students taking the course should be comfortable with basic data analytics and have a basic-level competence in algebra.
 Familiarity with Geographic Information Systems at an introductory level is a plus but it is not required.

 This is a course in analytical methods useful in a variety of decision-making situations, in which location is a part of problem representation and solution.
 Examples of such situations include business or service site selection, route corridor selection, land use allocation, or prioritization of candidate sites for a specific service such as park, school, health clinic and others.
 Methods presented in the course belong to the field of Multiple Criteria Decision Analysis (MCDA).
 They extend common workflows and data analytics procedures used for solving site suitability and resource allocation problems.
 The course material covers the class of MCDA methods called multiple criteria evaluation.
 These methods are used by analysts and practitioners in problems requiring the prioritizing of already identified decision alternatives from best to worst.
 Rather than presenting purely a "cookbook" approach, students will be exposed to both theory and techniques behind the decision support methods prior to using software tools.
 Take-home problems will be used to ground the lecture material and help students place techniques in a decision problem context.
 This class should prove valuable to students interested in gaining practical skills useful for solving location selection/resources allocation problems applicable to private and public sectors.
 All reading materials for the course will be provided in the pdf format by the course instructor.